 However, in addition to this lifetime exclusion, each taxpayer is entitled to give as much as $13,000 annually to an unlimited number of recipients, and these gifts don't count against your lifetime gift tax exclusion.
 You may also make unlimited educational and medical gifts, paying the tuition or medical expenses of as many people as you would like to equaling any sum of money free of the gift tax.

-Contact our office today to schedule a complimentary consultation on how gift planning may reduce your estate's exposure to future estate taxes.
+Contact our office today to schedule a complimentary consultation on how tax free gifts may reduce your estate's exposure to future estate taxes.

 Understanding how the gift tax works is an essential part of good estate planning.
 A gift tax attorney can help guide you through the gifting process but put simply, the gift tax is a federal tax owed when assets are “gifted” to another person.
 Gift taxes can be levied on personal property, real estate, and monetary gifts.